-Career Services assists students and alumni in locating employment compatible with their skills and educational objectives.
-Current and former students seeking full-time, part-time, or temporary employment are encouraged to use this service.
+Career Services empower students and alumni with identifying career pathways and employment opportunities that may benefit their career and educational goals.
+Current and former students seeking full-time, part-time, or temporary employment are encourage to use this service.

 Career Services professionals offer the following: